LOADING

 They crave the unique, the remarkable, the human.

-The cheap strategy doesn’t scale very well any more, so the only way to succeed is by amplifying the network and giving workers a platform, not forcing them to pretend to be machines.
+The cheap strategy doesn’t scale very well anymore, so the only way to succeed is by amplifying the network and giving workers a platform, not forcing them to pretend to be machines.

 You traded your years of your life to be a part of a giant con, in which you are most definitely not a winner.